vinayvishal/my-projects/helloworld/README.md

+# Description
-# An enterprise application consisting of one or more web module and EJBs.The application intends to validate the context-path of the bundled web module when deployed on Glassfish in various scenarios.
+An enterprise application consisting of one or more web module and EJBs.The application intends to validate the context-path of the bundled web module when deployed on Glassfish in various scenarios.

 ## Scenario 1
 The enterprise application contains a single web module and no context-path has been specified.